michaelbZA/my-website/content/posts/fc-series/07-building-high-performance-finance-team.md

 - **Customer-centric** orientation (both internal and external customers)
 - **Balanced scorecard** perspective beyond just financial metrics

-Parmenter emphasizes, "Culture isn't just how people behave when everything is going well—it's how they respond when things get difficult."
+Parmenter emphasises, "Culture isn't just how people behave when everything is going well—it's how they respond when things get difficult."

 ## Identifying and Developing Talent Within Your Team